FLAS fellowships support Indiana University students in study of world languages, regions

 “There are a lot of opportunities out there for people who have unique regional knowledge, especially in government,” says Stranger.
 “There are also a lot of jobs in international development.
 When I was applying to government jobs, I always got called back.
 If you specialize in one of these languages, you will get an interview.
 Your resume will not get lost in the pile.”

-Indiana University is now accepting applications for Foreign Language and Area Studies (FLAS) fellowships.
-IU students in all areas of study are eligible to apply at hls.iu.edu/flas.
-The application deadline is January 30, 2023 for summer 2023 and the 2023-24 academic year.
+Indiana University students in all areas of study are eligible to apply for Foreign Language and Area Studies (FLAS) fellowships during application periods at hls.iu.edu/flas.
 FLAS-awarding centers at IU include the African Studies Program, Center for Latin American and Caribbean Studies, Center for the Study of Global Change, Center for the Study of the Middle East, Institute for European Studies, Inner Asian and Uralic National Resource Center, Islamic Studies Program, and the Robert F. Byrnes Russian and East European Institute.